jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/index.md

 ## Deck building

-For standalone mode, we can build our deck with starting exp, which allows us to include pipped cards within the deckbuilding instructions.
+For standalone mode, we can build our deck with starting exp, which allows us to include pipped cards within the [deck building instructions]().
 Add one weakness per 10 XP used.
 For campaign starts with 0 XP cards.

-Always try to get answers to the following questions:
+While designing a deck, always try to get answers to the following questions:

 * How do we plan to deal with 4 shroud locations and 4 combat enemies?
 * What goes in the Hands/Ally/Arcane/Accessory slots?